St.John’s Church (Skarnu street)Riga , Latvia

 The church’s interior

-Although it’s always better to view Latvia in person, Baltic Live Cam shows footage of many other historical places in Riga online, allowing you to experience this city from the comfort of your own home.
-At Līvu Square, old guild houses and the famous cat building can be viewed.
+Although it’s always better to view Latvia in person, Baltic Live Cam shows live footage of many other historical places in Riga online, allowing you to experience this city from the comfort of your own home.
+At Līvu Square, old guild houses and the famous cat building can be viewed in webcam.
 Through cameras online, important squares like the Cathedral Square and Unity Square can be explored from your laptop.